Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "What to check when App Store screenshots shapes your app decision" belongs in the blog because it explains the decision before the download.
-For "What to check when App Store screenshots shapes your app decision", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
-This article gives context for "What to check when App Store screenshots shapes your app decision", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Buyer criteria: App Store screenshots" belongs in the blog because it explains the decision before the download.
+For "Buyer criteria: App Store screenshots", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
+This article gives context for "Buyer criteria: App Store screenshots", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway